advance100/doc_webpack/webpack-dev-server.md

 * `--open`: opens the url in default browser.
 * `--history-api-fallback`: enables support for history API fallback.

-Configuration under `devServer` in `webpack.config.js` are merged with the CLI options.
-For options under `devServer` see next section.

 ### Additional configuration options

 When using the CLI it's possible to have the webpack-dev-server options in the configuration file under the key `devServer`.
+Options passed via CLI arguments override options in configuration file.
+For options under `devServer` see next section.

 Example